The Bankrate promise

 Frequently asked questions

 It depends.
 In general, the time it takes to remove mold from your home will depend heavily on the extent of the mold outbreak and what’s causing it.
-If you’re trying to get rid of the normal household mold that grows around sinks and in bathrooms, you can typically remove it in a matter of a few minutes as part of your weekly house cleaning routine.
+If you’re trying to get rid of the normal household mold that grows around sinks and in bathrooms, you can typically remove it in a matter of minutes as part of your weekly house cleaning routine.
 However, if mold is allowed to spread, it could result in a more pervasive issue, which may require numerous hours or days of professional mold removal to rid your home of the issue.

-If mold isn’t listed as an exclusion in your homeowners insurance policy and the provider denies your claim, you can appeal the ruling with the insurer.
+If mold isn’t a listed exclusion in your homeowners insurance policy and the provider denies your claim, you can appeal the insurer’s decision.
 If you believe the insurer has treated you unfairly, you may also file a complaint with your state’s department of insurance or the Better Business Bureau.
 Unfortunately, if your home insurance policy lists mold damage as an exclusion, you’ll likely have no recourse if the insurer denies a mold damage claim.